-Finally, Implicatory Denial is when the implications of the acts are denied.
-Cohen argues that it focuses not on the knowledge of the acts itself but on how this knowledge is being used.
-This type of denial may be achieved in several manners such as appealing to higher loyalty: things had to be done as there was no other option; denial of the victim: blaming the other side, contextualization, and claiming uniqueness of circumstances; defending accusations by arguing that there is a need to understand the full scope of the situation and denying universal standards, and advantageous comparisons; comparing moral compass such as accusing the accusers of being hypocrites by comparing their wrongdoing, and condemning the condemners.
-According to Cohen, other official forms of denials include different counteroffensive techniques such as accepting partial responsibility but denying using it as a policy or accepting blame and vowing to correct the situation.
+Finally, implicatory denial is when the implications of the acts are denied.
+Cohen argues that it focuses not on the knowledge of the acts but on how it is used.
+This type of denial may be achieved in several ways, such as appealing to higher loyalty – the circumstances made any other course of action impossible; denial of the victim – blaming the other side; contextualization and claiming that the circumstances were unique; defending accusations by arguing that the details of the event complicate the situation and denying the applicability of universal standards, and, finally, advantageous comparisons – comparing moral compasses by accusing the accusers of being hypocrites, comparing their wrongdoing to one’s own, and condemning the condemners.
+According to Cohen, other official forms of denial include various counteroffensive techniques such as accepting partial responsibility for an action but denying that it is a policy or accepting blame but vowing to correct the situation.

-Previous research utilized Cohan’s framework on accounts of denial in various manners.
+Previous research has utilized Cohen’s framework on accounts of denial in various ways.
 Some focused on the denial of atrocities and human rights violations by governments and perpetrators to maintain a positive self-image by minimizing their involvement in human rights crimes (Bryant et al., 2018).
 Others (Siddiqui et al., 2019) demonstrated how the use of denial accounts has contributed to a culture of denial in a society where human rights violations are ignored

 A different set of studies utilized Cohen’s work to explain how private corporations respond to criminal scandals.
-These studies demonstrated how corporations often use denial to project a positive self-image to maintain their business.
-Corporations may use Implicatory denial to justify their actions by appealing to a higher loyalty (al Weswasi, 2019).
-Another way corporations utilize denial is by using interpretive denial to reframe criminal activities to gain public support, either by claiming responsible capitalism (Schoultz & Flyghed, 2016) or by using denial and other positive statements to highlight their social contribution (Whyte, 2016).
-These studies also underscored how the use of denial interacts with the values and norms of public discourse (Whyte, 2016).
+These studies demonstrate how corporations often use denial to project a positive image to maintain their business activities.
+Corporations may use implicatory denial to justify their actions by appealing to a higher loyalty (al Weswasi, 2019).
+They may also use interpretive denial to reframe criminal activities to gain public support, either by claiming responsible capitalism credentials (Schoultz & Flyghed, 2016) or by using denial and other positive statements to highlight their social contribution (Whyte, 2016).
+These studies also underscore how the use of denial interacts with the values and norms of public discourse (Whyte, 2016).

-While the studies above focused on formal accounts of denial, Cohen’s work is also used to explore accounts of denial from an individual perspective.
-Hanna Paul and Matthew Adams (2019) revealed how sustainability tourists use denial to account their choice to use unsustainable means of transportation (e.g., flying) by using Implicatory denial to justify for their choices and define themselves as sustainable tourists (Paul & Adams, 2019).
-Moreover, Efrat Shoham (2012) demonstrated how online talkback posts published in response to police brutality used accounts of denial to minimize the negative meaning of the violent acts.
+While the studies above focus on formal accounts of denial, Cohen’s work is also used to explore accounts of denial from an individual perspective.
+Hanna Paul and Matthew Adams (2019) revealed how sustainability tourists use denial to account for their choice to use unsustainable means of transportation (e.g., flying) by using implicatory denial to justify their choices and define themselves as sustainable tourists (Paul & Adams, 2019).
+Moreover, Efrat Shoham (2012) demonstrated how online talkback posts published in response to police brutality used accounts of denial to minimize the negative meaning of violent acts.
 Shoham highlighted the denial of bystanders, another interest of Cohen, who were able to legitimize their support of police use of violence.
-Both studies demonstrated how official talk of denial is used to explain individual accounts of denial from a self-point-of-view and by bystanders.
+Both studies demonstrated how official denial is used to explain individual accounts of denial from the point of view of the self and bystanders.

 This study focuses on accounts by activists who are both participants and bystanders.
-While Shoham demonstrated how talkback posts reacted to events by outsiders, in Ferguson, activists had to account for the violence both as bystanders and as participants in the protests.
-Although they were not involved directly in the violent acts, the activists had to account for it to counter their opponents, gain support and mobilize others.
-Therefore, denial had a dual purpose of reframing the protests as non-violent and exposing the underline causes of the protesters’ grievance – state-sanctioned violence against People of African Descent.
+While Shoham demonstrated how talkback posts reacted to events by outsiders, in Ferguson, activists had to account for the violence as both bystanders and participants in the protests.
+Although they were not involved directly in the violent acts, the activists had to account for them to counter their opponents, gain support and mobilize others.
+Therefore, denial had the dual purpose of reframing the protests as non-violent and exposing the underlying causes of the protesters’ grievance – state-sanctioned violence against People of African Descent.

 Civil unrest: Understanding the use of violence in contentious events